 Each year, we hope to admit applicants from the waiting list.
 We never know quite how many students we will be able to admit until May 1.

-You can find helpful information and answers to many of the most commonly asked questions about the waiting list here.
+You can find helpful information, and answers to many of the most commonly asked questions, under our waiting list FAQs.

 Next Steps to Take